Nandakumar003/Health-Insurance-Application-MongoDB/README.md

 - Submit a pull request with a detailed description of your changes.

 ## License
-This project is licensed under the [Nanda Health Insurance](LICENSE).
+This project is licensed under the [Nanda Health Insurance Private Limited](LICENSE).